Kingdom of the Lombards: Final settlement: Autari, Agilulf and Theudelinda

 After a rebellion among some dukes in 594 was preempted, Agilulf and Theodelinda developed a policy of strengthening their hold on Italian territory, while securing their borders through peace treaties with France and the Avars.
 The truce with the Byzantines was systematically violated and the decade up to 603 was marked by a notable recovery of the Lombard advance.
-In northern Italy Agilulf occupied, among other cities, Parma, Piacenza, Padova, Monselice, Este, Cremona and Mantua, but also to the south the duchies of Spoleto and Benevento, extending the Lombards' domains.
+In northern Italy Agilulf occupied, among other cities, Parma, Piacenza, Padua, Monselice, Este, Cremona and Mantua, but also to the south the duchies of Spoleto and Benevento, extending the Lombards' domains.

 Istria was attacked and invaded by the Lombards on several occasions, although the degree of their occupation of the peninsula and its subordination to the Lombard kings is unclear.
 Even when Istria was part of the Exarchate of Ravenna, a Lombard, Gulfaris, rose to power in the region, styling himself as dux Istriae.

 The strengthening of royal powers, started by Autari and continued by Agilulf, also marked the transition to a new concept based on stable territorial division of the kingdom into duchies.
 Each duchy was led by a duke, not just the head of a fara but also a royal official, the depository of public powers.
 The locations of the duchies were established in strategically important centers, thus furthering the development of many urban centers placed along the main communication routes of the time (Cividale del Friuli: Treviso, Trento, Turin, Verona, Bergamo, Brescia, Ivrea, Lucca).
 In the management of public power dukes were joined by minor officials, these the sculdahis and the gastald.